Incredible vs Livity: Training Context, Recovery, and Body Battery

-Incredible is a free health intelligence app combining readiness scoring, strength training, and fitness tracking on Apple Watch.
+Incredible is a free training app combining daily training context, strength logging, and Fitness on Apple Watch.
 Livity is a freemium recovery and training app with premium tiers up to $9.99/month that positions itself as a Whoop alternative.
-These two apps share a lot of DNA -- both are privacy-focused, both track recovery, and both now include strength training.
+Both are privacy-focused and include strength training, but only Livity presents a Recovery Score and Body Battery.
 The differences are more nuanced than they first appear.

 At a Glance